-- Enter date of your evaluation meeting with your committee and/or GPD (if you do not have committee) - Check box to confirm meeting and review of evaluation - Click on the Submit button to route it to the next level of approval

-In section 2, clearly list your accomplishments using a bullet format and identify multiple specific goals for your next evaluation period.
-These goals must be measurable outcomes and should be previously discussed either with the advisor/committee (D-1 on file) or potential-advisor/GPD (no D-1 on file).
+- Enter date of your evaluation meeting with your committee and/or GPD (if you do not have committee) - Check the box to confirm meeting and review of evaluation - Click on the Submit button to route it to the next level of approval discussed either with the advisor/committee (D-1 on file) or potential-advisor/GPD (no D-1 on file).
 General statements including "being more productive" or "completing experimental setup for my dissertation" are not acceptable.
-Specific listing of goals is mandatory, for e.g., "will complete the simulation study about mechanical deformations of the knee under XYZ stress condition"; "will prepare a manuscript with recent results about propagation of electrical activity in the muscle and submit it to a peer reviewed journal."
+Specific listing of goals is mandatory, for e.g., "will complete the simulation study about mechanical deformations of the knee under XYZ stress condition, by November 15, 2025"; "will prepare a manuscript with recent results about propagation of electrical activity in the muscle and submit it to a peer reviewed journal, no later than October 30, 2025."
+The goals proposed by the student and approved by the major professor must be "TIMED".
+This means that a target completion date (e.g., "by November 15, 2025") must be included with each goal.
 Section 3 (performance summary and future goals) is to be completed by the advisor, which should be in agreement with section 2.